philkuz/fa15-lab6/README.md

 Lab 6
 ====

 In this lab, you will extend the base app you saw in lecture.
+It looks long, but each question can be finished in under 10 lines of code!
+Ask plenty of questions during class to the TAs and on Piazza.

 1. Recreate the steps we saw in lecture.
 For reference, the steps we went through in lecture are located at https://github.com/rails-decal/lecture6